Kantian ethics: Categorical imperative

 The foundation of Kant's ethics is the categorical imperative, for which he provides four formulations.
 Kant made a distinction between categorical and hypothetical imperatives.
-A hypothetical imperative is one that we must obey if we want to satisfy our desires: 'go to the doctor' is a hypothetical imperative because we are only obliged to obey it if we want to get well.
-A categorical imperative binds us regardless of our desires: everyone has a duty to not lie, regardless of circumstances and even if it is in our interest to do so.
+A hypothetical imperative is one that people must obey if they want to satisfy our desires: 'go to the doctor' is a hypothetical imperative because they are only obliged to obey it if they want to get well.
+A categorical imperative binds them regardless of our desires: everyone has a duty to not lie, regardless of circumstances and even if it is in their interest to do so.
 These imperatives are morally binding because they are based on reason, rather than contingent facts about an agent.
-Unlike hypothetical imperatives, which bind us insofar as we are part of a group or society which we owe duties to, we cannot opt out of the categorical imperative because we cannot opt out of being rational agents.
-We owe a duty to rationality by virtue of being rational agents; therefore, rational moral principles apply to all rational agents at all times.
+Unlike hypothetical imperatives, which bind them insofar as people are part of a group or society that they owe duties to, they cannot opt out of the categorical imperative because we cannot opt out of being rational agents.
+The categorical imperative makes people's duty to the moral law a requirement of reason which holds for them as rational agents; therefore, rational moral principles apply to all rational agents at all times.

 Universalizability

-Kant's first formulation of the Categorical Imperative is that of universalizability:
+Kant's first formulation of the categorical imperative is that of universalizability:

-Kant defines maxim as a "subjective principle of volition," which is distinguished from an "objective principle or 'practical law'".
-While "the latter is valid for every rational being and is a 'principle according to which they ought to act[,]' a maxim 'contains the practical rule which reason determines in accordance with the conditions of the subject (often their ignorance or inclinations) and is thus the principle according to which the subject does act.
+Kant defines maxim as a "subjective principle of volition", which is distinguished from an "objective principle or 'practical law'".
+While "the latter is valid for every rational being and is a 'principle according to which they ought to act[,]' a maxim 'contains the practical rule which reason determines in accordance with the conditions of the subject (often their ignorance or inclinations) and is thus the principle according to which the subject does act.'"
+A maxim may be a practical law, yet regardless of whether or not that is so, it is always the principle that the person themself acts from.